StepanBryleev/post-wildfire-vegetation-regrowth-analysis/README.md

 **Attention!** To plot GRSM National Park and Chimney Tops 2 Fire boundaries you need to add corresponding data files into the Assets tab in your GEE project.
 You can find these data files in the ```boundaries``` folder of present repository.
 To learn how to manage GEE assets please visit this GEE [Managing Assets](https://developers.google.com/earth-engine/guides/asset_manager) page.

 First, activate your conda environment.
-Next, proceed to project directory and open ```notebooks``` directory.
-Then use Jupyter Notebook to open any .ipynb file in your default web browser.
+Next, proceed to the project directory and then open ```notebooks``` directory.
+Use Jupyter Notebook to open any .ipynb file in your default web browser.
 As an example, we have opened the notebook ```nis_grsm_chm.ipynb``` below:
 ```
 $ conda activate earth-analytics-pyhton
 $ cd post-wildfire-vegetation-regrowth-analysis